awaise267/adventure_capitalist/README.md

 Store and read state from localstorage/indexeddb to persist across sessions.

 # Running locally
-This proijects has a dependency on nodejs.
-All other dependencies are installed by checking out the code and running `npm install`.
+This project has a dependency on nodejs.
+Remaining dependencies are installed by checking out the code and running `npm install`.
 To start the server, run `npm start`.
 Runs on port 3000 by default

 # Code Structure